Igor Miličić Jr.: Tennessee

 Miličić Jr. transferred to play for the Tennessee Volunteers.
 On November 13, 2024, he notched 18 points, ten rebounds, and five assists in a win over Montana.
 On January 4, 2025, Miličić Jr. tallied 13 points and 18 rebounds in a win over Arkansas.
 On February 5, he notched a team-high 21 points, ten rebounds, five assists, four blocks, and two steals in a win over Missouri.
 On February 11, Miličić Jr. put up 16 points versus Kentucky.

 Professional career

-Delaware Blue Coats (2025–present)

 On July 8, 2025, Miličić Jr. signed for the Philadelphia 76ers after going undrafted in the 2025 NBA Draft.

 National team career

 In February 2021, Miličić Jr. debuted with the Poland senior national team during EuroBasket 2022 qualification.

 Personal life

 Miličić Jr. is the son of former professional basketball player and coach Igor Miličić.
 He is a dual citizen of Croatia and Poland.